 Arianna was born in Beijing, China and moved to Michigan when she was six.
 As a result, Arianna is fluent in Mandarin Chinese.
 Arianna is a senior at the College of Creative Studies in Detroit.
 She was the 2016 Miss Michigan within the Miss America Organization.
 As both the first Asian-American Miss Michigan and immigrant state title holder, Arianna utilized her experience as an immigrant to promote her Miss Michigan platform, Being American, Immigration and Citizenship Education.
 At the Miss America Competition out of the 52 contestants, Arianna won the talent award for her piano performance.
 The primary focus of Arianna's work at the office is U visas for victims of crime.

-Sofia is from Ann Arbor, but she was fortunate to spend part of her childhood living in Rome, Italy.
+Sofia graduated from Ann Arbor Pioneer High School and was fortunate to spend part of her childhood living in Rome, Italy.
 She is fluent in Italian and French and she is proficient in Spanish.
-Sofia is a senior at the University of Michigan double majoring in English literature and French.
+Sofia graduated first in her class with a 4.0 GPA from the University of Michigan with a double major in English Literature and French.
 She recently returned from studying abroad at the Sorbonne Nouvelle in Paris, France.
 Sofia’s passion for working with immigrants was ignited by participating in an Alternative Spring Break trip to El Salvador, where she met many families whose children had emigrated to the United States.
 After that trip, she began taking Spanish classes at the university and she now volunteers as a teacher for the Hispanic/Latino ministry at St. Mary Student Parish.
 Sofia spent the summer of 2017 working at the Joel Nafuma Refugee Center in Rome teaching French and Italian and working with French-speaking migrants.
 Sofia joined the firm in 2016 and her current responsibilities include writing provisional unlawful presence waivers and USCIS applications, along with assisting in the office wherever her help is needed.